Bonsai tree seed?

 The best time to sow your seeds is in the autumn to align with nature's schedule.
 This gives young seedling the full summer to grow after germinating in spring, and it means you don't have to worry about stratification.

 From seedling to Bonsai

-To give you a quick visual journey of a tree’s growth, here are five images of a Criptomeria tree that was grown from seed into Bonsai over the course of 15 years.
-Thanks to Jose Ontañón for sharing these inspiring images.
+To give you a quick visual journey of a tree’s growth, here are five images of a Japanese cedar that was grown from seed into Bonsai over the course of 22 years.
+Many thanks to Jose Ontañón for sharing these inspiring images.